LC-SLab -- An object-based deep learning framework for large-scale land cover classification from satellite imagery and sparse in-situ labels: Methods and data

 \subsubsection{Dataset generation}

 Sentinel-2 and LUCAS data are harmonized in a way that allows for training, validating, and testing deep learning models for land cover classification.
-To this end, we extract a $64px \times 64px$ Sentinel-2 patch around each LUCAS point such that the land cover label can be related to exactly one random pixel position within the patch.
+To this end, we extract a $64 \times 64$ pixel Sentinel-2 patch around each LUCAS point such that the land cover label can be related to exactly one random pixel position within the patch.
 To guarantee sufficient spatial context, we ensure that a label is not within a $5px$ boundary of the patch's border.
 The same processing pipeline is also used for the third-party land cover products, ensuring an exact spatial alignment between ESA-WC, ESRI-LC, and Sentinel-2.

 We find that such a random arrangement of the labels within the image patches is crucial for training land cover classification models.
 Especially, when using a fixed pixel position for the label, we found that models overfit to this position and are not able to reliably classify land cover in other image locations.
-Notably, this limitation is present in the recently proposed dataset of Sharma et al. \cite{sharma2024sen4map} which always places the label in the center of the image patch.
+Notably, this limitation is present in the recently proposed dataset of \citet{sharma2024sen4map} which always places the label in the center of the image patch.

-In total we obtain 342330 samples, which are geographically divided into training, validation and test split, ensuring that samples from the same country remain in the same split.
+In total we obtain 342330 samples, which are geographically divided into training ($48.5\%$ of samples), validation ($28.5\%$ of samples) and test ($23.0\%$ of samples) split, ensuring that samples from the same country remain in the same split.
 Examples for the data samples, as well as the split are depicted in Figure \ref{fig:data}.